Contributed by: Phillip B, FreeTaxUSA Agent, Tax Pro

 Examples

-Scenario 1: Jane has a single-family home near a beach, which is offered on a popular short term rental website.
+Jane has a single-family home near a beach, which is offered on a popular short-term rental website.
 She doesn’t live on site, but she does have a food gift basket delivered before the arrival of every guest.
 The site offers free internet and has an available printer.
 The property is cleaned before and after every guest arrives.

-The only factors that weigh in favor of substantial services are the gift basket and the accessibility to internet and a printer.
+The only factors that weigh in favor of substantial services are the gift basket and the accessibility to the internet and a printer.
 However, given the fact the gift basket is delivered without request before the guest arrives, and the internet and printer are simply left for the guest to use at their convenience, neither feature considered individually or combined makes the property a hotel-like property.
-This would be an example of a Passive Rental Activity prepared on Schedule E.
+If the stay was more than 7 days per guest, this would be a traditional example of a passive rental activity prepared on Schedule E.

-Scenario 2: Joe owns a large, restored Victorian mansion where he lives with his wife Johanna.
-They have a few rooms that they offer through popular short-term rental and travel websites.
-They offer guest pick up from the airport, a gift platter every night, breakfast every morning, maid service while the guests are out during the day, and they have a partnership with a local bicycle tour company to pick up interested guests every day for historical bicycle tours.
+Joe owns a large, restored Victorian mansion where he lives with his wife, Johanna.
+They rent out a few rooms through popular short-term rental and travel websites.
+They offer guest pickup from the airport, a nightly gift platter, breakfast each morning, maid service while guests are out during the day, and a partnership with a local bicycle tour company that picks up interested guests for daily historical tours.
+This year, like most years, the average guest stay is less than 7 days, and no stay exceeds 30 days.

-Scenario 3: William has a small apartment near the major business hub of a large US city.
+William has a small apartment near the major business hub of a large US city.
 The apartment is usually rented out for 2-5 days at a time by business travelers.
 He doesn’t live on the premises and doesn’t offer any substantial service.
-The fact that his renters stay in the apartment for an average of less than 7 days, means the income and expenses aren’t passive income reported on Schedule E, but a trade or business reported on Schedule C.
+The fact that his renters stay in the apartment for an average of less than 7 days means that William must determine whether his participation is passive or material.
+William tracked both his own hours and those worked by others on the rental property.
+On average, he spent one hour per month on administrative work, two hours per tenant cleaning the property, and 16 hours over a weekend working with a handyman to repair damages.
+There were 50 guests for the year.
+In total, he worked 12 hours on administrative tasks, 100 hours cleaning, and 16 hours on repairs, for 128 hours overall.
+The handyman spent 40 hours on the repairs.